hakanErgin/class-5-project-lazyvariable/README.md

 ## Project Summary:

-It started as a group project.
-Due to bugs and instability issues with essential functions I decided to keep working on it, which then resulted in rebuilding it.
+Started as a group project.
+Due to bugs and instabilities with essential functions, I kept working on it personally and have rebuilt the app.

 **Added/Changed:**